4pplet/waffling60/README.md

 ## Instructions for manufacturing.

-The Project can be assembled in three different configurations:
+The regular solder versions of this project can be assembled in three different configurations:
 1. Traditional tray mount with USB-C connector
 2. Daughter board connector in two different configurations:
 	- Bakeneko position
 	- Position for cases made for wilba PCB's

 In most versions, a "all" configuration is also included, this is not a "one config fits all", it's intended to be used for making your own config.
+The special versions like bakeneko/polaris and hotswap have one assembly option.

 ## For ordering:
 The following files are needed for the PCB Fab: